-Learning about global health in Unit 4 is amazing, I loved looking at how Australia aims to improve the health of developed countries.
-It was incredible to learn about what impacts other people around the world.
-Damika, Year 12
+Learning about global health in Unit global health in Unit 4 is amazing, I loved Looking at how Australia aims to Australia aims to Australia eins to developed of developed of developed of developed scountries.
+It was countries.
+It was countries.
+It was countries to learn incredible to learn incredible to learn other people around other people around the world.
+Damika, the world.
+Damika,